qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-The second converter also implements IMultiValueConverter despite it returns a Visibility-typed value used to hide and show ShowPopupButton.
+The second converter also implements the IMultiValueConverter interface, although it returns a Visibility value for hiding and displaying the ShowPopupButton.
-It could be an implementation of IValueConverter interface, but copies much code from the GridColumnMappingConverter.
+This could be an implementation of the IValueConverter interface, but it copies much of the code from GridColumnMappingConverter.
-To determine whether the ShowPopupButton should be visible or collapsed, it uses an EvaluateTextHeight method of the LongTextColumn class.
+To determine whether the ShowPopupButton should be visible or collapsed, it uses the EvaluateTextHeight method of the LongTextColumn class.

 ```csharp
 public class LongTextColumnExpanderVisibilityConverter : IMultiValueConverter